Wintlink/Youtify/README.md

 | `ytmusicapi`    | ≥1.11   | YouTube Music API              |
 | `python-dotenv` | ≥1.0    | Environment variables handling |

 ## ⚠️ Disclaimer

 This project is not affiliated with Spotify or YouTube/Google.
 Use it responsibly and respect the terms of service of both platforms.
+This project was made using help from LLMs and agentic AI for the coding process.

 ## 💖 Acknowledgments